GovWifi/govwifi-tech-docs/source/documentation/set_up.md

 You must [sign the memorandum of understanding](https://www.wifi.service.gov.uk/memorandum-of-understanding/) (MOU) before your organisation can begin installing GovWifi.

-The MOU sets out the agreement between the Government Digital Service (GDS) and your public sector organisation in relation to GovWifi use.
+The MOU sets out the agreement between the Cabinet Office (CO) and your public sector organisation in relation to GovWifi use.

 ## Create a new wifi installation